Dodda Vira Rajendra: Battles against the Kingdom of Mysore

-Dodda Vira Rajendra ousted the occupying army of Mysore from Bisli Ghat to Manantody and led plundering expeditions into the territories of the Mysore Kingdom.
+Dodda Vira Rajendra ousted the occupying army of Mysore from Bisle Ghat to Manantody and led plundering expeditions into the territories of the Mysore Kingdom.
 In retaliation, Tipu Sultan sent armies against him, led by Tipu Sultan's Generals Golam Ali and Buran-ud-Din, but were defeated by Dodda Vira Rajendra.
 In June 1789, he sacked and burnt the fort of Kushalanagar and in August he destroyed the fort of Beppunad.
 This was followed by the capture of the fort of Bhagamandala.
 Thereafter, he captured Amara Sulya.

 Noticing the successes of Dodda Vira Rajendra, the Government of the British East India Company offered him an alliance against Tipu Sultan in October 1790.
 Faced with a powerful opponent in the Kingdom of Mysore, Dodda Vira Rajendra accepted the offer and allied with the British.
+In the same year, he recaptured the Bhagamandal fort which was captured by Tipu in 1785 and forcibly converted the Kodavu captives into Islam.

 Alarmed, Tipu dispatched another army led by General Khadar Khan, which was also defeated.
 Thereafter, the fort of Mercara capitulated to Dodda Vira Rajendra without a fight.

 Dodda Vira Rajendra allowed the British Bombay Army to pass through Coorg, on its way to Srirangapatna, Tipu Sultan's capital.
 He also aided the British in their fight against Tipu Sultan, until the latter's death on 4 May 1799.